GarrisonJ/sorted_containers/README.md

 How big the subarrays are is a trade-off.
 You can modify how big you want to subarrays by setting the `load_factor`.
 The default is set to DEFAULT_LOAD_FACTOR = 1000.
 The subarray is split when its size is `2*load_factor`.
 There is no perfect value.
 The ideal value will depend on your use case and may require some experimentation.

 ## Benchmarks

-Performance comparison against [SortedSet](https://github.com/knu/sorted_set) a C extension red-black tree implementation.
+[SortedSet](https://github.com/knu/sorted_set) is a C extension red-black tree implementation.
+It is the fastest Ruby implementation of a sorted set that I could find.
+I used it as a benchmark to compare the performance of SortedContainers.

 Every test was run 5 times and the average was taken.

 You can see that SortedContainers has compariable performance for add and delete, and much better performance for iteration, initialization, and include.

-Note: I do not know why initialization is faster for 4 million than 3 million elements.
-This was consistant across multiple runs.

 - MacBook Pro (16-inch, 2019)
 - 2.6 GHz 6-Core Intel Core i7, 16 GB 2667 MHz DDR4